-It is a 22 credit Level 5 qualification which consists of 3 units.
+It is an OFQUAL approved credit Level 5 qualification which consists of 3 units.
 To achieve the full 22 credit certificate, learners must complete the training, assessment and accreditation for all three units.
-Unit 1 can be achieved on its own, however, providing a 10 credit Award.

 The course covers the fundamental areas that make effective leaders.
 It provides: